mohamedveron/Iot_tracking/README.md

 ## Setup of the component

-Must have jdk installed version >= 8 and also maven
+Must have jdk installed version >= 8 and installed maven

 make file consists of 2 steps: generate, run you can run all of them